How to Grow & Care for Blueberries in Containers

 Pollination

-When choosing blueberry plants, be aware that they need friends.
-For them to produce fruit, at least two plants of two different varieties are required for cross-pollination—three plants are even better.
-Place the pots fairly close together, about 2 to 3 feet apart.
-It’s also a good idea to grow different varieties of blueberries that produce fruit at different times of the growing season to extend your blueberry harvests.
+When choosing blueberry plants, be aware that they need other blueberry plants nearby.
+To produce fruit, at least two plants of two different varieties are required for cross-pollination—three plants are even better.
+Place the pots reasonably close together, about 2 to 3 feet apart.

-Most important, choose two to three varieties of blueberries that bloom at exactly the same time or overlap so that bees can easily cross-pollinate the plants.
+Most importantly, choose two to three varieties of blueberries that bloom simultaneously or overlap so that bees can easily cross-pollinate the plants.
 Choose varieties within the species, however.
 You can't cross-pollinate a variety of rabbiteye with a variety of highbush, for example.

 Types of Blueberries

-Moreover, it's important to choose a blueberry species and cultivar that's right for your climate.
+Moreover, choosing a blueberry species and cultivar that's right for your climate is essential.
 The four main blueberry species (highbush is one species divided into northern and southern) and a few of their popular cultivars include:

-• Northern highbush (Vaccinium corymbosum): Most popular and most productive blueberry shrub for cold areas; Popular cultivars include 'Bluecrop,' 'Blueray,' 'Herbert,' 'Jersey,' 'Meader,' 'Berkley,' 'Coville,' and 'Darrow.'
+• Northern highbush (Vaccinium corymbosum): The most popular and productive blueberry shrub for cold areas.
+Popular cultivars include 'Bluecrop,' 'Blueray,' 'Herbert,' 'Jersey,' 'Meader,' 'Berkley,' 'Coville,' and 'Darrow.'

-• Southern highbush (hybrid Vaccinium corymbosum and Vaccinium darrowii): Grows in the south 6 to 8 feet high; Popular cultivars include 'Golf Coast,' 'Misty,' and 'Ozarkblue.'
+• Southern highbush (hybrid Vaccinium corymbosum x Vaccinium darrowii): Grows in the South; 6 to 8 feet high; Popular cultivars include 'Golf Coast,' 'Misty,' and 'Ozarkblue.'

-• Lowbush (Vaccinium angustifolium): Best for cold climates, native to the northeast U.S. and known as wild blueberries; There are no named cultivars of lowbush.
+• Lowbush (Vaccinium angustifolium): Best for cold climates, native to the northeastern United States and known as wild blueberries; no named lowbush cultivars exist.

-• Rabbiteye (Vaccinium virgatum): The bush grows to 15 feet tall and is mostly grown in the south; Popular cultivars include ‘Powderblue', ‘Woodard', ‘Brightwell', 'Pink Lemonade,' and 'Delite.'
+• Rabbiteye (Vaccinium virgatum): The bush grows to 15 feet tall and is mainly grown in the south.
+Popular cultivars include 'Powderblue,' 'Woodard,' 'Brightwell,' 'Pink Lemonade,' and 'Delite.'

-• Half-high: A newer hybrid of highbush and lowbush and a bit less sweet; Popular cultivars include 'North Country', ''Northblue', 'Northland,' and 'Top Hat,' which was bred to be especially ideal for container growing.
+• Half-high (Vaccinium angustifolium x corymbosum hybrid): A newer hybrid of highbush and lowbush that is a bit less sweet.
+Popular cultivars include 'North Country,' "Northblue,' 'Northland,' and 'Top Hat,' which was bred to be especially ideal for container growing.

-There are more cultivars within the species.
-To learn which ones will thrive in your area, contact a local farmer or a nursery professional.
-You may also decide to choose a variety based on the desired size of the fruit.
+Many cultivars exist within the species.
+Contact a local farmer or nursery professional to learn which will thrive in your area.
+You may also choose a variety based on the desired fruit size.
 Larger specimens are great for eating berries from the bush, while small berries are usually preferred for cooking things like pies, crisps, and preserves.

 Blueberries vs. Bilberries

-Blueberries and bilberries look nearly identical, they are both edible, and they are related, as well.
-Bilberries, sometimes called European blueberries, are smaller than blueberries and dark blue to nearly black.
-You will rarely find a bilberry bush elsewhere other than in the woodland wilds of Northern California and Pacific Northwest.
+Blueberries and bilberries look nearly identical; they are both edible and related.
+Bilberries, sometimes called European blueberries, are smaller than blueberries and dark blue to almost black.
+You will rarely find a bilberry bush elsewhere in the woodland wilds of Northern California and the Pacific Northwest.
 A raw bilberry will taste tart and acidic with a hint of sweetness, almost like a sour cherry.

 Harvesting Blueberries in Containers

-It's most likely you won't have to harvest blueberries within the first year of planting blueberries in your containers.
-You should expect to be able to harvest a full crop of potted blueberries in five years.
-Pick them between June and August, but they should be easy to harvest as they fall off the bush and right into your hand.
+You likely won't have to harvest blueberries within the first or second year of planting them in your containers.
+You should expect to be able to harvest a whole crop of potted blueberries between three to five years.
+Pick them between June and August, but they should be easy to harvest as they fall off the bush and into your hand.

 How to Grow Blueberries in Pots